Blastocyst culture and transfer

 Blastocyst transfer mimics natural conception in which the embryo travels down the fallopian tube and reaches the uterine cavity five days after fertilisation.
 This synchronises the development of the embryo and the lining of the womb to increase the chance of implantation.

 Blastocyst culture exerts a selection pressure on a group of embryos and only the strongest and fittest will develop successfully to the blastocyst stage.
 By selectively excluding slow and arrested embryos from transfer, blastocyst culture will increase the probability of transferring a genetically normal embryo with a high implantation potential.
-This will increase your chance of achieving a successful pregnancy.
+This will increase the chance of achieving a successful pregnancy.

 Can everyone have a blastocyst transfer?